 International Marketing and Export Management

-To find other similar titles in the library’s collection, either browse the reference shelves in *R-SIBL HF1416 or search the following subject headings in the online catalog:
+To find other similar titles in the library’s collection, browse the reference shelves in *R-SIBL HF1416 or the circulating collection in 658.8 or 658.84.
+Search the following subject headings in the online catalog:

 - Export marketing